4 Essentials Your Club Website Needs to Convert Leads

 Your website copy should clearly explain your offerings and accurately portray your member experience.
 Help new leads imagine what it’ll feel like to be a member of your club and use your design to support that experience.
 Including videos and images are a great way to showcase your community and connect with leads.

-Be Highly Searchable and Mobile-Friendly
+3. Be Highly Searchable and Mobile-Friendly

-Your website is only useful if leads can find it.
+Your gym website is only useful if leads can find it.
 Use search engine optimization (SEO) best practices to make it easier for leads to find your club online.

 Claiming and optimizing your Google My Business listing is an easy win to show up early in browser searches.
-Further optimize your SEO by choosing the right keywords to include on all pages, blogs, and ads that are connected to your website.
+Further optimize your website by choosing the right keywords to include on all pages, blogs, and ads that are connected to your website.

-Make your website even more search-friendly by:
+Make your gym website even more search-friendly by:

 1. Making your link text descriptive

-2. Adding alt text to every image and link
+1. Adding alt text to every image and link

-3. Ensuring your sitemap is in your robots.txt
+1. Ensuring your sitemap is in your robots.txt

-4. Removing jargon from your meta descriptions
+1. Removing jargon from your meta descriptions

-5. Avoiding STOP words and underscores in your URLs
+1. Avoiding STOP words and underscores in your URLs

-6. Removing symbols from your headers and menu titles
+1. Removing symbols from your headers and menu titles

-7. Use title tags and meta descriptions for page content
+1. Use title tags and meta descriptions for page content

 Research shows consumers don’t have a lot of patience for hard-to-access websites.
 Roughly 8 in 10 customers will stop engaging with content that doesn’t display well on their device.
-If you want to capture mobile searches, your website should be easy to view and navigate on a variety of mobile devices.
+If you want to capture mobile searches, your gym website should be easy to view and navigate on a variety of mobile devices.

 Engaging websites should also be responsive – they should automatically adjust their display based on the user’s device.
 Building a responsive website means your site will look good and perform well for all users.

-Make Sign-Up a Breeze
+4. Make Sign-Up A Breeze

-Since generating new memberships will always be a top priority, your website should make it easy for leads to convert into members.
+Since generating new memberships will always be a top priority, your gym website should make it easy for leads to convert into members.
 Include plenty of calls-to-action (CTAs) to direct users through your site and walk them through your sales funnel.

 Lead capture forms are also effective CTAs.
-They’re even more effective when you integrate them with your club’s management software.
+They’re even more effective when you integrate them with your management software.

 You can connect with more leads and convert more members when you make your sales team more efficient.